etalab/plan-ogp-2015-2017/en/methodology.md

-# Methodology for NAP Development
+# Appendix: Methodology for NAP Development

 The building and preparation of the National action plan for open government provided an opportunity for a vast consultation with civil society, within the government and the